 Woods Hole Sea Grant's outreach partners at the Cape Cod Cape Cod Cooperative Extension monitor water quality at four embayments around Cape Cod.
 These are Wellfleet Harbor, Barnstable Harbor, Pleasant Bay (Orleans), and Cotuit Bay and one on Boston's south shore at Duxbury Bay.
-These sites have been monitored for a number of years in hopes of capturing any changes or trends in conditions, as well as the typical daily and seasonal trends specific to the body of water.
+These sites have been monitored for 10+ years to capture changes or trends in conditions, as well as the typical daily and seasonal trends specific to the body of water.
 Live data from Wellfleet Harbor and Cotuit Bay are available every 15 minutes via a cellular modem.
 The archived data are available and specific requests beyond what is available can be made to the marine extension staff.

 - Salinity, total dissolved solids (TDS), and conductivity

 - Depth, pressure

 Temperature: Temperature is often one of the most important factors influencing the growth of marine plants and animals.
 Many other water quality parameters and biological processes may also be influenced by temperature.
 There is also evidence that certain parasites and other potential pathogens to fish and shellfish vary in abundance according to physical properties like temperature and salinity.
 The temperature can be recorded in Fahrenheit (F) or Celsius (C) and converted using the following conversion equations: °F = (1.8 x °C) +32 and °C = (°F-32) x 0.555